SmarterMail Message Archiving - Understanding Message Archiving Print

 When Message Archiving is enabled, a secure copy of each incoming and outgoing email is stored in a separate archive system.

-• The archive is separate from the user’s live mailbox
+• Archive is separate from live mailboxes

-• Users cannot browse or manage the archive directly
+• Users cannot browse the archive directly

-What Message Archiving Is Not
+What Message Archiving Is NOT

 • An “Archive” folder inside the mailbox

-• A second mailbox
+• A second mailbox account

-They must be retrieved through an administrative archive search.
+Instead, archived messages must be retrieved through an administrative archive search.

 How Archived Messages Are Retrieved